São Carlos

-São Carlos (Saint Charles, in English, [sɐ̃w ˈkaʁlus]; named after Saint Charles Borromeo) is a Brazilian municipality in the interior of the state of São Paulo, 254 kilometers from the city of São Paulo.
-With a population of 254,484 inhabitants, it is the 13th largest city in the state in terms of the number of residents, being almost in the center of the state of São Paulo.
+São Carlos (Saint Charles, in English, [sɐ̃w ˈkaʁlus]; named after Saint Charles Borromeo) is a Brazilian city and municipality in the interior of the state of São Paulo, 254 kilometers from the city of São Paulo.
+With a population of 254,484 inhabitants, it is the 13th largest city by population, and is almost in the center of the state of São Paulo.
 The municipality is formed by the headquarters and the districts of Água Vermelha, Bela Vista São-Carlense, Santa Eudóxia and Vila Nery.

-The city is an important regional industrial center, with the economy based on industrial activities and farming, such as the production of sugar cane, orange, milk and chicken.
-Served by road and rail systems, São Carlos houses several multinational companies.
+The city is an important regional industrial center, with the economy based on industrial activities and farming, such as the production of sugar cane, oranges, milk, and chicken.
+Served by road and rail systems, São Carlos has a commercial unit of the Swiss multinational Leica Geosystems and production units of several multinational companies, including Volkswagen, Faber-Castell (the São Carlos subsidiary is the largest of the group in the world, producing 1.5 billion pencils per year), Electrolux, Tecumseh, Husqvarna, LATAM, Serasa Experian and Grupo Segurador BB-MAPFRE.
 Given local and, in some ways, regional needs, there is a network of commerce and services distributed in street stores, convenience stores and a mall of the Iguatemi network.
 In the field of research, besides the universities, two centers of technical development of Embrapa are present in the municipality.
 São Carlos is the first city in South America in numbers of doctors per inhabitant, according to a survey done since 2006 by UFSCar.
 In all, there are 1,700 PhDs, which represents one for every 135 inhabitants.
 In Brazil, the ratio is one PhD per 5423 inhabitants.

 The city is home to several public higher education institutions, such as the Federal University of São Carlos (UFSCar), two campi of the University of São Paulo (USP), the Federal Institute of São Paulo (IFSP) and FATEC, as well as a private higher education institution.
 This makes intense the university activity in the city, which affects the population count.
 For this reason, São Carlos has a floating population of more than twenty-nine thousand graduates and graduate students, mostly from other cities and states.

+The city has several streets and avenues that pay homage to historical figures and important names for the city and Brazil.
+Some of the main streets with significant names include Avenida Doutor Carlos Botelho – named after Carlos Botelho, an important Brazilian physician and politician who was a relevant figure in the development of the city, and Rua Conde do Pinhal – named after the Count of Pinhal, Antônio Carlos de Arruda Botelho, one of the largest coffee producers in the region and a central figure in the history of São Carlos.